 Expenditure up to the end of October 1981 was £1,950,000.

-asked the Secretary of State for the Environment when he now expects the restoration of the exterior of the Palace of Westminster to be completed.
+asked the Secretary of State for the Environment what is the cost of fuel for heating the buildings outside the Palace of Westminster where hon.
+Members have offices.

 Oil for heating 6–7 Old Palace Yard cost approximately £2,500 in 1980–81.
 Separate heating costs cannot be provided for Norman Shaw North which is heated from the Whitehall distribution system.
 Figures for Norman Shaw South are not available at present.
 I shall write to the hon.
 Member when they are to hand.